-CCRs have long been used in concrete, wallboard and a wide variety of construction materials.
+CCRs have long been approved for use in concrete, wallboard and a wide variety of construction materials.
 While this benefits other industries, it also provides a source of financial and environmental benefits to AEP.
-In February 2014, the EPA completed a risk evaluation of the beneficial uses of coal fly ash in concrete and flue gas desulfurization (FGD) material and gypsum in wallboard, and its conclusions support these beneficial uses.
-Coal ash and other residual products from AEP’s generating facilities are used in the production of concrete and wallboard, as structural fill or soil additives, as abrasives or road treatment materials and for other beneficial uses.
-By diverting the coal ash to beneficial uses, we are reducing the need for waste disposal sites.
+By diverting CCRs to beneficial uses, we are reducing the need for waste disposal sites.

-In 2018, AEP generated more than 4.8 million tons of CCRs and was able to beneficially use more than 1.8 million tons, or nearly 38 percent of the total produced.
-Beneficial use of CCRs (considered to be products if they are beneficially used) avoided more than $28 million in disposal costs in 2018 and generated more than $11 million in revenues.
+In 2019, AEP generated more than 4.1 million tons of CCRs and was able to beneficially use more than 1.5 million tons, or nearly 39% of the total produced.
+Beneficial use of CCRs (considered to be products if they are beneficially used) avoided more than $21 million in disposal costs in 2019 and generated more than $13 million in revenues.

 Nuclear Waste Management

 The U.S. Department of Energy oversees permanent disposal of spent nuclear fuel and historically has charged fees to plant owners for this disposal.
-However, following the government’s decision to cease development of the Yucca Mountain storage facility in Nevada, leaving generators with no place for permanent disposal.
+However, following the government’s decision to cease development of the Yucca Mountain storage facility in Nevada, nuclear generators no longer have a place for permanent disposal.

 Like the rest of the nuclear industry, we face a significant future financial commitment to dispose of spent nuclear fuel.
 We need a national solution for the long-term disposal of spent nuclear fuel, which should be part of a national energy plan.

 The uncertainty associated with long-term storage places the burden of interim storage on each nuclear facility.
-AEP is addressing this issue through dry cask storage on the assumption that a workable off-site solution will not exist before the current operating licenses for both Cook units expire in 2034 and 2037.
+AEP is addressing this issue through dry cask storage on the assumption that a workable off-site solution will not exist before the current operating licenses for both Donald C. Cook nuclear units expire in 2034 and 2037.